 - Whale watching: if your Queensland road trip falls between July and November, book a whale-watching cruise to boost your chances of seeing whales swimming along the coastline.

 Close to the halfway mark of your road trip from the Gold Coast to Cairns, Yeppoon is a coastal town that boasts a relaxed atmosphere and no shortage of beautiful beaches.
 Although small, the town has more to do than you might think and it is the perfect destination if you’re looking for a hidden oasis to stop at during your road trip.

-- Yeppoon Main Beach: a favourite with locals and visitors alike, relax for a day at this peaceful beach and make frequent dips in the turquoise waters.
+- Yeppoon Main Beach: a favourite with locals and visitors alike, relax for a day at this peaceful beach and take frequent dips in the turquoise waters.
 There’s no need to fight for sand space here, as it is much quieter than many other beaches in Queensland.

 - Wreck Point Scenic Lookout: a good option if you have the time up your sleeve, the lookout offers some incredible views of Yeppoon and the beautiful Capricorn Coast.